-If Lookback Rule Applies If Lookback Rule Does Not Apply Standard Premium Funding Target Alternative Premium Funding Target Standard Premium Funding Target Alternative Premium Funding Target Participant Count Date Last day of 2019 plan year Last day of 2019 plan year Last day of 2019 plan year Last day of 2019 plan year UVB Valuation Date Funding valuation date for 2019 Funding valuation date for 2019 Funding valuation date for 2020 Funding valuation date for 2020 Benefits reflected in Premium Funding Target Vested portion of benefits included in 2019 funding target Vested portion of benefits included in 2019 funding target Vested portion of benefits included in 2020 funding target Vested portion of benefits included in 2020 funding target Assumptions • Discount rates Spot segment rates for month before 2019 plan year begins Whatever would have been used for funding purposes for 2019 if Interest Rate Stabilization Rules had not applied 13 Spot segment rates for month before 2020 plan year begins Whatever would be used for funding purposes for 2020 if Interest Rate Stabilization Rules did not apply 14 All other assumptions Whatever was used for funding purposes for 2019 Whatever was used for funding purposes for 2019 Whatever is used for funding purposes for 2020 Whatever is used for funding purposes for 2020 At-risk status Whatever status was in effect for funding purposes for 2019 Whatever status was in effect for funding purposes for 2019 Whatever status is in effect for funding purposes for 2020 Whatever status is in effect for funding purposes for 2020
+If Lookback Rule Applies If Lookback Rule Does Not Apply Standard Premium Funding Target Alternative Premium Funding Target Standard Premium Funding Target Alternative Premium Funding Target Participant Count Date Last day of 2020 plan year Last day of 2020 plan year Last day of 2020 plan year Last day of 2020 plan year UVB Valuation Date Funding valuation date for 2020 Funding valuation date for 2020 Funding valuation date for 2021 Funding valuation date for 2021 Benefits reflected in Premium Funding Target Vested portion of benefits included in 2020 funding target Vested portion of benefits included in 2020 funding target Vested portion of benefits included in 2021 funding target Vested portion of benefits included in 2021 funding target Assumptions • Discount rates Spot segment rates for month before 2020 plan year begins Whatever would have been used for funding purposes for 2020 if Interest Rate Stabilization Rules had not applied 13 Spot segment rates for month before 2021 plan year begins Whatever would be used for funding purposes for 2021 if Interest Rate Stabilization Rules did not apply 14 All other assumptions Whatever was used for funding purposes for 2020 Whatever was used for funding purposes for 2020 Whatever is used for funding purposes for 2021 Whatever is used for funding purposes for 2021 At-risk status Whatever status was in effect for funding purposes for 2020 Whatever status was in effect for funding purposes for 2020 Whatever status is in effect for funding purposes for 2021 Whatever status is in effect for funding purposes for 2021

-Table entries assume plan is not a New or Newly Covered Small Plan.
+12 Table entries assume plan is not a New or Newly Covered Small Plan and that none of special Participant Count Date rules apply.
 The terms "funding" or "for funding purposes" in this table mean amounts determined under ERISA Section 303.
-References to 2019 or 2020 relate to the plan year beginning in such year.
+References to 2020 or 2021 relate to the plan year beginning in such year.

-This is not the case for plan that are not subject to PPA for funding purposes or frozen airline plans that made an election under section 402 of PPA.
+13 This is not the case for plans that are not subject to the Pension Protection Act of 2006 (PPA) for funding purposes or frozen airline plans that made an election under section 402 of PPA.
 See "Plans Subject to Special Funding Rules" on next page.